Design Variants

 Useful commands include:

-- Set Selected As – submenu used to choose the type of variation (Fitted, Not Fitted, Alternate).
-It can be used instead of clicking on the control in the component cell.
+• Set Selected As – submenu used to choose the type of variation (Fitted, Not Fitted, Alternate).
+It can be used instead of clicking on the Ellipsis control used to configure a variation control in the component cell.
 Only available when you right-click on a Variant's component cell.

 Defining Component Variations

 Once the Variant itself has been created, the state of each component is ready to be varied.
-This can be done by clicking the component cell in the variant column to reveal the control, or by right-clicking on a non-selected cell to access the context menu Set Selected As sub-menu.
+This can be done by clicking the component cell in the variant column to reveal the Ellipsis control used to configure a variation control, or by right-clicking on a non-selected cell to access the context menu Set Selected As sub-menu.

-The control opens the Edit Component Variation dialog which (along with the Set Selected As sub-menu) offers three choices:
+The Ellipsis control used to configure a variation control opens the Edit Component Variation dialog which (along with the Set Selected As sub-menu) offers three choices:

 Choosing an Alternate Part